antixenoinitiative/axiwiki/dealing-with-swarm.md

 One of the easiest and safest methods is to do a clean insert from distance by beginning in reverski;
 - Take note of the swarms and interceptors position
-- Orient your ship like described previously
+- Orient your ship like described previously, swarm above
 - Give downwards thrust to build a vector of movement
 - Slow down and let the Interceptor slowly catch up to you
 - Use a little roll to ensure the swarm does not intersect as you aproach, keep it at the top / side of your screen